robertgerstner/website/docs/about/index.md

 When not at the office, there's a good chance you'll find me at the track.
 I am a competitive track and field athlete in the long and triple jump and you can learn more about this [here](./track.md).

-As an active music nerd, I enjoy playing all kinds of music on the piano and I am obsessed with keeping up with new album releases and typically making an album of the year ranking at the end of each year.
+As an active music nerd, I enjoy playing the piano and I am obsessed with keeping up with new album releases.
+I typically make an album of the year ranking at the end of each year.
+Stay tuned for 2024...

 I am also a big NBA fan.
 As a Canadian, the Toronto Raptors have always been my number one, but the Oklahoma City Thunder have also become a recent favourite.